 Even if company X hires contractor Y to perform a job and disclaims liability in the employment contract, the court may disregard the label ‘independent contractor,’ and could assign liability to the hiring party under Respondeat superior if the hiring party has the right to control the manner in which the contractor performs their job.

 Assuming the contracting party does not retain the right to control the manner in which the independent contractor performs their job, there are still three broad exceptions to the non-liability rule which may still lead a court to decide that the contractor is actually an employee of the hiring party, and thus the company is liable for the claims arising from the contractor’s work.

-1. If the employer is negligent in selecting, instructing, or supervising the contractor, they may be liable for torts committed by the contractor.
+If the employer is negligent in selecting, instructing, or supervising the contractor, they may be liable for torts committed by the contractor.
+Id.

 In a Wyoming case involving this first exception, an oil company hired an independent contractor to repair a well.
 An employee of the independent contractor was injured while working on the well, and brought a negligence action against the oil well owner.
 The trial court and appellate court both agreed that the oil company was liable for the injuries sustained by the employee of the independent contractor.

-2. If the employer has a non-delegable duty, arising out of some obligation to the public (REST 2d TORTS § 409).
+Employer has a non-delegable duty, arising out of some obligation to the public.
+(REST 2d TORTS § 409).

 These kinds of exceptions to the rule of non-liability for companies that hire independent contractors are real, and are happening more and more often.
 It is more important than ever that companies know with certainty that the contractors they hire are safe, licensed, insured and financially stable.
 The time to verify whether you are working with reliable, insured contractors is before contracting with them, not after a claim arises.